oanagrecu/progressiveEnhancement/README.md

 - The text of the quotations touches the border, it's not pretty.
 Add a 30px space between the border and the text of the quotation.
 - Make sure that the quotes have an empty space of 80 pixels above and below.
 - Find out how to add a background color to your body
-- Change the background color to use a color gradient (go to [http://www.colinkeany.com/blend/](http://www.colinkeany.com/blend/))
+- Change the background color to use a color gradient
 - Add a background image to your body
 - Make sure that the image does not repeat itself
 - Change its positioning to `bottom right`